dgraph-io/dgraph/wiki/content/clients/index.md

 `lin_read` is initialized by *copying* the client's `lin_read`.
 The `start_ts` can initially be set to 0. `keys` can start as an empty set.

+**For both query and mutation if the `start_ts` is provided as a path parameter, then the operation is performed as part of the ongoing transaction else a new transaction is initiated.**

 ### Run a query

 To query the database, the `/query` endpoint is used.
 We need to use the